AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 [Follow through a tutorial](#tutorial) to quickly build concrete expertise on this feature.

 >[!NOTE]
->Interested in other options to configure traffic at the CDN, including editing the request/response, declaring redirects, and proxying to a non-AEM origin?
-[Learn how and try it out](/help/implementing/dispatcher/cdn-configuring-traffic.md) by joining the early adopter program.
+>For additional options related to configuring traffic at the CDN, including editing the request/response, declaring redirects, and proxying to a non-AEM origin, see the [Configuring Traffic at the CDN](/help/implementing/dispatcher/cdn-configuring-traffic.md) article.

 ## How This Article is Organized {#how-organized}